-Increase in daily bowel movements and the development of a goiter-an enlarged mass in the neck–all are indicative of a thyroid problem.
+Increases in daily bowel movements and the development of a goiter-an enlarged mass in the neck are indicative of a thyroid problem.

 On the other end of the spectrum, if the thyroid is not producing enough hormones, the body’s functions suffer as well.
-Hormones are essential for starting, stopping and maintaining the processes of the body–everything from appetite, instincts, even height.
-If your body is not producing enough hormones, you may notice an increased sensitivity to cold, tingling or “pins and needles” in the hands and fingers.
+Hormones are essential for starting, stopping, and maintaining the processes of the body — including appetite, instincts, and height.
+If your body is not producing enough hormones, you may notice an increased sensitivity to cold, tingling or the feeling of “pins and needles” in the hands and fingers.
 Some notice a reduced heart rate and prominent fatigue as well.

-Ultrasounds use sound waves in order to interpret the inner happenings of the body.
-They are non-invasive and because ultrasound images can be seen in real-time, physicians use them to guide biopsy needles if needed or to check if the thyroid contains a cyst ot tumor.
+Ultrasounds use sound waves in order to interpret the inner happenings of the body, including checking to see if the thyroid contains a cyst or tumor.
+They are non-invasive.
+But sometimes physicians use ultrasounds to guide biopsy needles because ultrasound images can be seen in real-time.
 Ultrasounds cause no pain and there is no risk of radiation exposure either.
-Many people think that ultrasounds are only used during pregnancy but ultrasounds are one preferred method for many conditions like heart murmurs, prostate complications and internal bleeding.
+Many people think that ultrasounds are only used during pregnancy but ultrasounds are one preferred method for many conditions like heart murmurs, prostate complications, and internal bleeding.

 When examining the thyroid gland, technicians will place the transducer (ultrasound wand) over the thyroid in order to observe its size and shape.

-If you have any of the symptoms mentioned or are worried that you may be developing thyroid complications, make your ultrasound appointment with Doctors Imaging today by either calling 504-883-3555 or by filling out the Request an Ultrasound Appointment Form in our Ultrasound Section.
+If you have any of the symptoms above or are worried that you may be developing thyroid complications, talk to your doctors.
+And, if needed, make your ultrasound appointment with Doctors Imaging.
+You can call 504-883-8111 or by fill out the Request an Appointment Form.